vl4ds/Documentation/getting-started/first-smartapp.rst

 Events and Callback Methods
 ---------------------------

-Our SmartApp needs to turn a switch on when a door opens.
-To turn the switch on, we first need to know when the door opens!
+Our SmartApp needs to turn a switch on when motion is detected.
+To turn the switch on, we first need to know when motion is detected!

 SmartApps can subscribe to various events, so that when that event happens, our SmartApp will be notified.
 We do this by using the ``subscribe`` method.